renepacchaux/performing-arts-ux/README.md

 Using Mixpanel to track first-clicks and beyond, I tested the profile page to give the profile a home.
-The profile page was tested remotely on the video app of choice by the interviewee, usually at dinner time.
+The profile page was tested remotely on the video app of choice by the interviewee.

 **Competitive**

-Northlight, Ticketmaster, 4-Star, and NBC were all analyzed as part of the competition to achieve a layout that works on
+Northlight, Ticketmaster, 4-Star, and NBC were all analyzed as to achieve a layout that works on

 1.  photo size and placement
 2.  what items are included as part of the contact details